Vinicius2910/ChurrascouAPI/README.md

 # ChurrascouAPI
-API that return all stake prices for the front end application Churrascou
+API that returns all stake prices for the front end application Churrascou